leaf-gg/boilerplate-versions/README.md

-# Personal Boilerplate using several pre-processors with gulp 1.0
+# Personal Boilerplate using several pre-processors 1.0

 **Features:**

- - compressed and minified JS and CSS files;
+ - Compressed and minified JS and CSS files;
+ - Pre-processor SASS included in the branch master.

 **How to use?**

     npm i

-Will install all dependencies, then:
+**After all dependencies loaded, what i do?**

     gulp